+- (1) A Member may at any time move that the operation of one or more of the provisions of this local law be suspended.

+- (2) A Member moving a motion under subclause (1) is to state the reasons for the motion but no other discussion is to take place.

+- (3) A motion under subclause (1) which is-

+- (a) seconded; and

+- (b) carried by an absolute majority,

-- (1) A member may at any time move that the operation of one or more of the provisions of this local law be suspended. - (2) A member moving a motion under subclause (1) is to state the reasons for the motion but no other discussion is to take place. - (3) A motion under subclause (1) which is- - (a) seconded; and is to suspend the operation of the clause or clauses to which the motion relates for the duration of the meeting, unless the meeting earlier resolves otherwise.
+is to suspend the operation of the clause or clauses to which the motion relates for the duration of the meeting, unless the meeting earlier resolves otherwise.